 But if you want to secure this in-demand position, your resume templates need to maximize its impact.
 Here are eight critical aspects your product manager resume needs to have:

-Help you resume standout by showcasing your leadership skills.
+Help your resume standout by showcasing your leadership skills.
 For instance, if you have had experience leading a design team or coordinating between engineers, developers and other important stakeholders, make sure you include this information in your summary.
+Check out our engineering resume templates and tips.

 You can start your professional summary off by explaining your current role as a lead product manager coordinating a team of 15 junior product managers.
 You can also mention the previous roles that lead you to that position, such as a junior product manager and associate product manager.
 You can also show your understanding of running design sprints by listing the task in your resume and briefly explaining what your design sprint involved.